MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## I'm not seeing the holograms that I expect to see in my space
+## Expected holograms aren't showing in my space

 If you don't see the holograms that you placed, or if you're seeing some that you don't expect, try one or more of the following fixes: